Lazarus (software): Cross-platform development

+Lazarus uses Free Pascal as its back-end compiler.
+As Free Pascal supports cross-compiling, Lazarus applications can be cross-compiled from Windows, Linux, or macOS to any of the supported Free Pascal compilation targets.
+Applications for embedded devices (smartphones, PDAs, routers, game consoles) can be cross-compiled from any desktop platform.

 Lazarus provides a cross-platform application framework called the Lazarus Component Library (LCL), which provides a single, unified interface for programmers, with different platform-specific implementations.
 Using LCL, it is possible to create applications in a write once, compile anywhere manner, unless system-dependent features are used explicitly.

-Cross-compiling

-As Free Pascal supports cross-compiling, Lazarus applications can be cross-compiled from Windows to Linux / macOS / etc. and vice versa.

-Applications for embedded devices (smartphones, PDAs, routers, game consoles) can be cross-compiled from any desktop platform.

-Lazarus Component Library

-The standard application framework, Lazarus Component Library (LCL) was originally modeled after the Visual Component Library (VCL) in Delphi 6, but, unlike Delphi, is not restricted to Microsoft Windows operating systems.
+LCL was originally modeled after the Visual Component Library (VCL) in Delphi 6, but is not restricted to Windows.
 This is done by separating the definition of common widget classes and their widgetset-specific implementation.
 Each widget set is supported by providing an interface which interacts directly with the set.

 Database development

 Developers can install packages that allow Lazarus to support several database management systems (DBMSes).
-Programs can interact with DBMSes through code or by components dropped on a form.
+Programs can interact with a DBMS through code or by components dropped on a form.

 The following DBMSes are supported out of the box: